SilvesterHsu/ORLFaceRecognition-PCA/README.md

 ### Step 2: Install Packages

 The necessary packages are already in the file `requirements.txt`.
-So you can use `pip3` to install them easily.
+So you can use `pip3` to install them all in an easy way.
 ```
 cd PCA_ORL_Python
 pip3 install -r requirements.txt